 His friend started interrupting.

-His friend would not shut the f*ck up.
+His friend would.not.shut the eff up.
 The Coach walked away.

-I hated the Interrupter.
-But he bought me another drink.
-So I said yes when he asked me to go to dinner with him the following weekend.
+I wasn’t pleased with the Interrupter.
+But he bought me another drink, so I said yes when he asked me to go to dinner with him the following weekend.

 All that week, I kept thinking about The Coach.
 I called home when I knew he would be there because I’m subversive like that.
-Unfortunately, my date with the Interrupter was coming up, and despite my efforts to get out of it, the night was finally upon us.
+Unfortunately, my date with the Interrupter was coming up, and despite my efforts to get out of it, the night was upon us.
 I pre-gamed with a few friends in preparation.
+Nothing says enthusiasm like half blacking out before a date.

 When I sat down across from him at dinner, I just burst out laughing.
-I think I told him about 423, 242 times how much he looked like his twin sister, with whom I had been friends in high school, and I also announced how weird it would be if we were to kiss because “it would be like kissing a girl.”
+I think I told him about 423, 242 times how much he looked like his twin sister, with whom I had been friends in high school, and I also announced how weird it would be if we were to kiss because “it would be like I was kissing a girl.
+ISN’T THAT FUNNY?!”
 He was visibly annoyed.
 Success.
 No second date.

-Fast forward a few months and summer was in full-swing.
-I chose to stay at school to take classes, but I managed to get home to watch a few of my brother’s baseball games.
+Fast forward a few months, and summer was in full-swing.
+I chose to stay at school to take classes, but I managed to get home to watch a few of my brother’s baseball games because I’m a baseball gal and a very supportive sister and I love my baby brother.
+Also?
 The Coach was the summer coach.
 Subversive like that.

 I flirted.
 I attended as many games as I could.
-I know a thing or two about the game, so I tried yelling intelligent things at opportune times:
+I know a thing or two about baseball, so I tried yelling intelligent things at opportune times.

 I went out to dinner with the team and the parents after the games.
 I pretended to be interested in replaying the entire 9 innings, focusing on how the team could improve.
 I ate salads.
 Salads.

 So I devised a plan: The Coach was going to call my brother about meeting for an extra batting practice or something that no one cared about, and I was going to answer the phone.
-I was going to take the bull by the horns and ask this man to take me out, dammit!
-The whole family knew not to touch the phone when it rang–I was on this.
+These were the days of the landline, and I wasn’t risking my cougar mother picking up.
+“NOBODY TOUCH THE PHONE!”
+I was going to take the bull by the horns and tell this man I wanted a date!
+The whole family agreed to stay away from any ringing phone–I was on this!

 RIIIING!!!
 I run, with pants around my ankles, to grab the phone.
 I return to my throne and clear my throat.